flyway/flywaydb.org/documentation/configfiles.md

 # true to continue normally and log a warning, false to fail fast with an exception.
 # flyway.ignoreMissingMigrations=

-# Ignore future migrations when reading the metadata table.
+# Ignore future migrations when reading the schema history table.
 These are migrations that were performed by a
 # newer deployment of the application that are not yet available in this version.
 For example: we have migrations
 # available on the classpath up to version 3.0.
-The metadata table indicates that a migration to version 4.0
+The schema history table indicates that a migration to version 4.0
 # (unknown to us) has already been applied.
 Instead of bombing out (fail fast) with an exception, a
 # warning is logged and Flyway continues normally.
 This is useful for situations where one must be able to redeploy
 # an older version of the application after the database has been migrated by a newer one.